MikeAT/libcloud/docs/dns/drivers/rcodezero.rst

 Supported Features:

-- more than 35 nodes in
+- more than 35 nodes
 - two seperate clouds with different ASes
 - full IPv4/IPv6 support
 - primary as well as secondary Nameservers